 The days are getting warmer here in Oregon.
-It’s been a long winter and we are preparing to put on our flip flops and feel that sunshine.
+It’s been a long winter, and we are preparing to put on our flip-flops and feel that sunshine.
 Natural light is therapeutic and has immediate positive effects on stress, blood pressure, and the immune system.
 There is nothing quite like the feeling of the wilderness, and connecting to the raw, natural land around you.
 It just makes us feel good, and there is a reason behind that.
 This magnetism toward nature is genetic and deep-rooted in our DNA.
-Some studies recommend forest bathing regularly for emotional, mental, and physical wellbeing.
+Some studies recommend forest bathing regularly for emotional, mental, and physical well-being.
 If you’re like us you’re looking forward to the time when we can once again spend some time on the beautiful Rogue River.

 The Wild and Scenic beauty of the Rogue River is a full experience.
 There are areas of the rogue that remain wild and unadulterated by humans.
-Here, the wildlife, scenery, recreation, and diverse fishing ecology combined with some of the most popular and challenging whitewater rapids are the perfect ingredients for a summer adventure.
+The wildlife, scenery, recreation, and diverse fishing ecology combined with some of the most popular and challenging whitewater rapids are the perfect ingredients for a summer adventure.

 The Wild Section of the Lower Rogue River is one of the most popular whitewater runs in the world.
 Unique among boating experiences, groups may float from lodge to lodge in sections of the Rogue, or camp along the banks for the full wilderness experience.

 When you come on one of our multi-day trips, you really get the best of both worlds.
-During the day you are fully active and engaged in the pristine wilderness of the river, then you can rest well and easy in the lodge at night so you are ready for the next day’s adventure!
+During the day you are fully active and engaged in the pristine wilderness of the river, then you can rest well and easily in the lodge at night so you are ready for the next day’s adventure!

 We’ll be here, ready and waiting for you when it’s the right time to get back on the river.

 For more information about Morrisons and the latest information about our COVID-19 response, learn more at: